MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

 1. To save the configuration, select **Save** and then **Close**.
 The segment is in draft mode or inactive so you can make changes to the configuration before actually creating the segment.

 1. To create the segment, select **Run**.

-### Segment builder tips

-When creating a segment using the segment builder, keep in mind the following tips:

-- The segment builder won't suggest valid values from entities when setting the operators for the conditions.
-You can go to **Data** > **Entities** and download the entity data to see which values are available.
-- Conditions based on dates let you switch between fixed dates and a floating date range.
-- If you have multiple rules for your segment, the rule you're editing has a vertical blue line next to it.
-- You can move rules and conditions to other places in the segment definition.
-Select the vertical ellipsis (&vellip;) next to a rule or condition and choose how and where to move it.
-- The **Undo** and **Redo** controls in the command bar let you roll back changes.
-- After creating a segment, some segments allow you to [track the usage of the segment](segments-track-usage.md).

 ## Next steps